Interested in knowing more about Israel Studies Teaching Supplement?

 The Israel Studies Teaching Supplement program is open to Israeli scholars with strong English skills and the ability to teach undergraduate courses about modern Israel to students in the United States.

-Applicants must have a doctoral degree or be currently enrolled in a doctoral program AND have an invitation to teach full-term, undergraduate, in-person courses about Israel at a college or university in the United States.
+Applicants must have a doctoral degree or be currently enrolled in a doctoral program AND have an invitation to teach full-term, undergraduate courses about Israel at a college or university in the United States.

 This is a selective program; the Israel Institute does not guarantee placement to those who apply.

 Scholars must teach courses that are focused on Israel.
 Courses may be in any discipline but, to be considered Israel-focused, at least sixty percent of the topics and readings must be about modern Israel.
-Courses must be listed at the undergraduate level, taught in person, and last an entire semester or quarter (10-week minimum).
+Courses must be listed at the undergraduate level, be worth at least three credits, and last an entire semester or quarter (10-week minimum).

 Grant recipients are not employees of the Israel Institute and must coordinate hiring with a university.
 Grant recipients should plan to cover their own expenses including, but not limited to, living expenses, taxes, health insurance, travel expenses, bench fees, etc. Israel Institute grants do not pay for college/university administrative costs, fees, overhead, or indirect costs.